-There are patient or cohort-specific factors that may affect treatment response in patients with overweight or obesity.
+There are patient-specific factors that may affect treatment response in patients with overweight or obesity.
 Our model was not specifically designed to test the cost effectiveness of weight-management in patients with diabetes mellitus.
+We continue to explore how the cost effectiveness is impacted by population characteristics including the average BMI prior to initiating treatment.